Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Collaboration features are basic

-- Interface feels slightly dated in spots
+- Interface feels slightly dated in some areas

 4. Crello (VistaCreate) — Best for Animated Social Content